dylannalex/strongbox/README.md

 ## :key: Why to use StrongBox?
-StrongBox makes it possible to have a random generated strong password in each website/application by remembering only one password, your ```vault password```. <br/> StrongBox let you handle multiple vaults, which are uniquely identified by their password: **two vaults cannot have the same password**. <br/>
+StrongBox makes it possible to have a random generated strong password on each website/application by remembering only one password, your ```vault password```. <br/> StrongBox handles multiple vaults, which are uniquely identified by their password: **two vaults cannot have the same password**. <br/>
 Each vault contains a list of websites/applications accounts, which have a website/app name, username, email and password.
 All these password are encrypted and can only be decrypted with the ```vault password```.

 ***IMPORTANT: your vault key should be strong and unique.
-You should not store it in your computer.***
+You should not store it on your computer.***

 ## :key: Installation
 Clone StrongBox repository: